 A trip back in time at Wells-next-the-Sea

-A bit further on we passed through Wells-next-the-Sea and if you’ve got time to spare this is a place well worth exploring.
+Back on the main A149, we soon reached Wells-next-the-Sea.
+If you’ve got time to spare this is a place well worth exploring.
 It feels like you’re stepping back in time as you wander around the little fishing harbour.

 If you’re looking for places to stay there are a couple of campsites we know of in ‘Wells’.
 There’s a big ‘warden-security’ campsite called Pinewoods (if you like that sort of thing).
-On our last trip up here (back in 2018) we drove in and the security men – yes, more than one – jumped out of their little office room, waving their arms about, before telling us the site was fully booked.
+Back in 2018 we drove in and the security men – yes, more than one – jumped out of their little office waving their arms about, before telling us the site was fully booked.

-Maybe our old van didn’t fit in with the new 100K motorhomes already pitched up?
+Maybe our old hobo van didn’t fit in with the new 100K motorhomes already pitched up?

-Further along the coastal road we passed the villages of Stiffkey and then Blakeney where you can walk or take a boat trip to see the seals basking on the sandspits.
-And then there’s the delightful village of Cley-next-the-Sea (pronounced Cly).
+Further along the coastal road we passed the villages of Stiffkey and then Blakeney.
+Here you can walk out to Blakeney Point or take a boat trip to see the seals basking on the sandspits.

 Now, we don’t normally take in hitchhikers but his explanation seemed plausible: their car had broken down and his wife had an appointment in about an hour.
 Gav hesitated but when the man waved a £20 note under our noses they were in the van and belted up like a shot (with their Covid masks on)!